Boykista/select_field/README.md

         return Material(
           color: Colors.transparent,
           child: GestureDetector(
-            // You have to call this function if menu's default behaviour is needed
+            // You have to call this function if menu's
+            // default behaviour is needed (expanded or collapsed)
             onTap: () => onOptionSelected(option),
             child: selectedOption == option
                 ?
 Container(